sixty-north/cosmic-ray/docs/distributed.rst

 machine, by distributing them across a message bus, or perhaps by spawning test runs on cloud systems.

+**THIS SECTION SHOULD BE CONSIDERED OUT OF DATE UNTIL FURTHER NOTICE.** We will reimplement celery support, but right now it's probably broken.

 The Celery execution engine
 ===========================

-The Cosmic Ray repository includes the `celery3` execution engine.
-This is provided as a plugin via the `cosmic_ray_celery3_engine` package in the `plugins/execution_engines/celery3` directory.
+The Cosmic Ray repository includes the `celery4` execution engine.
+This is provided as a plugin via the `cosmic_ray_celery4_engine` package in the `plugins/execution_engines/celery3` directory.
 This engine uses the `Celery distributed task queue <http://www.celeryproject.org/>`__ to spread work across multiple nodes.
-(It's called "celery3" since it uses version 3 of Celery;
+(It's called "celery4" since it uses version 4 of Celery;
 version 4 will be available at some point as well).

 The basic idea is very simple.
 Celery lets you start multiple *workers*